oplS17projects/RCat/README.md

-# Project Title Goes Here (10 words maximum)
+# RCat

 ### Statement
-RCat aims to be a high-level network scanner for both TCP and UDP with basic service detection.
+RCat aims to be a high-level network scanner for both TCP and UDP with basic service _matching_.
 ### Analysis

 - Will you use data abstraction?
 How?
 >We plan to abstract individual IP addresses as 'Machine' objects and create a closure over the IP ( stored as a string ), a list of open TCP ports and a list of IP ports.

 - Will you use recursion?
 How?
 >Information about open and closed ports will be presented by recursing down their respective lists and matching those numbers to a list of respective servers.
 We will be creating threaded procedures to make connection attempts.
 These procedures will be evaluated by combining them into a list of targeted